 When shopping online, you aren’t limited to the stock that one store or one person has available.
 You’re able to choose from a national or even global variety of guitars.
 You can find new releases, vintage models, and everything in between when you buy a guitar from the internet.

 Online retailers are often better positioned to offer lower pricing because they have lower overhead and a greater ability to buy stock in bulk.
 These savings are often passed on to the customer.

 Not everybody lives within a reasonable driving distance of a decent music store, so having the ability to shop for guitars online adds significant convenience to the lives of those buyers.
 Even for those who live 5 minutes from a Guitar Center, buying guitars from a website is still a more convenient way to shop than leaving the house.

 What Are the Downsides to Buying a Guitar Online?

-There are 2 sides to every story, and that goes for online guitar shopping too.
+There are two sides to every story, and that goes for online guitar shopping too.
 Here are some of the downsides to online guitar shopping:

-Not all retailers offer free shipping, and if you’re looking at a hard to find model online and it’s not from a major chain, there’s a good chance you’ll be paying upwards of $100 for shipping alone.
+Not all retailers offer free shipping.
+If you’re looking at a hard-to-find model online and it’s not from a major chain, there’s a good chance you’ll be paying upwards of $100 for shipping alone.